 The estimation parameters for silver and lead required a minimum of six, and maximum 24 composites for Pass 1, a minimum of four composites, and maximum of 24 for Pass 2, and for Pass 3, the minimum was two composites, and maximum of 24.

-In Pass 1, a maximum of six composites were permitted from any one drill hole.
-In Pass 2, a maximum of four composites were permitted from any one drill hole.
-In Pass 3, a maximum of two composites were permitted from any one drill hole.
+In Passes 1, 2, and 3, a maximum of four composites were permitted from any one drill hole.